-How Do You Erase Smudges Safely?
+How to Erase Pencil Smudges Safely

-A kneadable eraser is the most practical for cleaning purposes.
+A kneadable eraser is the most practical eraser for cleaning purposes.
 They remove the marks without ruining the paper surface and leave fewer crumbs behind.

 NB: Be careful blowing the dust away, you might spray spittle!

 I often use a fan blending brush to flick the bits away.
 It works well with hard pencils but will smudge very soft graphite, so be aware.

 Blu-Tack kneads to the finest point possible and can lift off graphite with precision.
 If you have smudged some detail that can’t be redrawn, use Blu-Tak to dab the paper.
 You’ll be amazed at how well it works.

 Plastic erasers clean the paper but use them with caution.
 They are useful for erasing dark graphite, but it’s way too easy to overdo it and buckle the paper.
 Hold one side of the paper and rub it away from you.

 Rubber erasers are softer than plastic ones but crumble more.

 Eraser pens are plastic but great for precision line work.